johnzastrow/johnzastrow.github.io/_posts/2024-12-28-my-common-git-commands.md

 git push -u origin main
 ```

-## Where Are We Starting
+# Cleaning After Making a Mess

-I'm a bad person and I commit often AND I commit a lot of blobs as I use Github as a sort of backup as well as a way to move files between the literally ten computers I work on in a given week.
+I'm a bad person and I commit too often AND I commit a lot of blobs as I use Github as a sort of backup as well as an FTP server.
 The result is that my repos are HUUUGE and full of useless blobs.
 So, to shrink my repos I periodically have to trim the fat.
-Here is my working recipe.
+Here is an approach I'm developing.

+## Where Are We Starting

 Do this in Linux.
 Installing and running `git-filter-repo` in Windows is still weird.
 So clean in linux, then force push to the origin, then pull down to your other sets of code. `git-filter-repo` is a python program.
 But install it through apt on Ubuntu.
 Do not use `git-filter-branch` people says it's wonky and does odd things.
 I can confirm.
 Plus it's a lot more work to use.

+We'll work with a repo called `weather` now.

 #### 1. Install stuff